 One night, the owner saw a fox rubbing up against his fence post.
 The next day he observed his dog rubbing up against the same fence post (remember the mites live for 36 hours).
 The owner shot the mangy fox, replaced the fence post, and his dog never had mange again!

 The list of animals that are susceptible to mange is practically endless, here are just a few:

-Hopefully this is a 'disease' you will never encounter.
-If you do, though, get your pet to a vet and follow his directions to the letter.
-Once under control the itching will stop and in a matter of weeks the mites will be gone!
+Hopefully, this is a "disease" you will never encounter.
+However, if you do, get your pet to a vet and follow his directions to the letter.
+Once under control, the itching will stop, and in a matter of weeks, the mites will be gone!

 Feed your dog the best dog foods and supplements if needed.
 A strong immune system is your best prevention.
 Using Revolution tea and flick medication may help with some dogs as well.
 Whatever you do, good luck.
 Always try to keep your pet safe and healthy.